altocodenl/acweb/docs/privacy-policy.md

 ## What happens when you delete data in your product accounts

-In many of our applications, we give you the option to trash data.
-Anything you trash on your product accounts while they are active will be kept in an accessible trash can for up to 30 days (it varies a little by product).
-After that, the trashed data are no longer accessible via the application and are deleted from our active servers within the next 30 days.
-We also have some backups of our application databases, which are kept for up to another 30 days.
-In total, when you trash things in our applications, they are purged within 90 days from all of our systems and logs.
-Retrieving data for a single account from a backup is cost-prohibitive and unduly burdensome so if you change your mind you’ll need to do so before your data are deleted from our active servers.

-We also delete your data after an account is cancelled.
-In this case, there is no period of data being kept in an accessible trash can so your data are purged within 60 days.
-This applies both for cases when an account owner directly cancels and for auto-cancelled accounts.
+We have some backups of our application databases, which are kept for up 30 days.
+We also have application logs of errors where there might be user information present - these logs will be purged every 30 days as well.

 ## Location of site and data